google/oboe/README.md

 ### Third party sample code
 - [Ableton Link integration demo](https://github.com/jbloit/AndroidLinkAudio) (author: jbloit)

+## Distributing to specific devices
+If your app has specific audio latency requirements you may wish to distribute only to certain devices.
+Here is a [list of manually verfied devices with their audio latency](docs/Devices.md).

 ## Contributing
 We would love to receive your pull requests.
 Before we can though, please read the [contributing](CONTRIBUTING.md) guidelines.